-An introduction to the electrical elements and safety involved with welding power sources and related systems including practice in connecting welding equipment.
+Introduction to power source fundamentals, polarity and electrical safety involved with welding equipment and related systems setup including a review of various welding related equipment connections.

 WELD 1210 Oxyfuel Systems

 An introduction to and practice of safety, setup, and handling of Oxyfuel cylinders and cutting equipment including practice cutting mild steel.